pipeline-tools/gusty-demo/README.md

 Using the example above, you now have a definition file, `airflow/dags/my_awesome_dag.py`, and a folder for your jobs, `airflow/dags/my_awesome_dag`.
 Let's put a job in this DAG.

 There is a .csv file we could bring into our warehouse, `airflow/dags/csv/baby_names.csv`.
-To do this, we will make a new `.yml` job definition file, `airflow/dags/my_awesome_dag/baby_names.yml`:
+To do this, we will make a new `.yml` job definition file, `airflow/dags/my_awesome_dag/baby_names.yml`.
+This `.yml` file must include an `operator` parameter, to specify that we will be using the `CSVtoPostgresOperator`, and a `csv_file` parameter to specify the .csv file we will be uploading to our data warehouse:

 ```yaml
 operator: CSVtoPostgresOperator